brodao/FaceSVG/README.md

 # SVG Face Export - compatible with Shaper Origin

-This is a plugin to generate an SVG outline from selected faces.
+This is a plugin to generate an SVG outline from selected faces in the Sketchup 3d modeling tool.
 The plugin adds a couple operations to the "context menu" (right click) when a face is selected or to select the current face.
 "Layout SVG profile" transform the face's inner and outer edges onto a newly created group.
 "Write SVG profile" converts the edges that have been laid out into a SVG file.

 Go to https://github.com/marvingreenberg/FaceSVG/releases for download links for the ruby '.rbz' plugin.